Natural sore throat remedies

 A sore throat burns, feels scratchy and may cause pain that makes it hard to talk or swallow.
 The usual cause is a virus or bacteria, though throat irritation may also be caused by smoking, dry heat, postnasal drip or an allergic reaction.
 Try these sore throat remedies to feel better fast.

-What you can do for a sore throat
+What you can do – sore throat remedies that work

 More sore throat remedies

-‘ Horehound reduces the swelling of inflamed throat tissue.
+Horehound reduces the swelling of inflamed throat tissue.
 It also thins mucus, which makes it easier for you to clear it from your throat.
-To make the tea, steep 2 teaspoons chopped herb in 1 cup boiling water for 10 minutes; strain and drink.
+To make the tea, steep two teaspoons chopped herb in one cup boiling water for 10 minutes; strain and drink.

-‘ Take vitamin C three times a day.
+Vitamin C – three times a day.
 Whether your sore throat is caused by a cold, the flu or strep, this vitamin will help boost your immune system and fight off infection.
 Reduce the dose if you develop diarrhea.

 Found this article informative?
 Subscribe to our magazine today and receive more Best Health exclusives delivered to your door!